catilac/CARL/README.md

 HI THIS IS CAuRL
 =================

-CAuRL stands for Code Augmented Reality Live
+CAuRL stands for Code AUgmented Reality Live

 -------------------